India US BTA: How tariff cut on imported spirits, wines will not rattle 'Desi' brands - BusinessToday

 But even here, the industry’s preferred response is not discounting, it’s differentiation.

 The association’s advice is explicit: “Indian brands should remain agile, but not in a reactive discounting mode.”
-And: “Deep discounting isn’t the most sustainable response; instead, highlighting authenticity, climate-driven maturation, and local craftsmanship will help Indian premium brands retain price integrity and consumer loyalty even as choice expands.”
+And: “Deep discounting isn’t the most sustainable response; instead, highlighting authenticity, climate-driven maturation, and local craftsmanship will help Indian premium brands retain price integrity and consumer loyalty even as choice expands,” Chopra added.

 The bigger shift: premiumisation accelerates, and “Made in India” gets export leverage